 But as close as the cast is, not everyone will be back.
 Ross Butler, who played Reggie, won't be returning to the series, as he's committed to a second season of 13 Reasons Why.
-His role has since been re-cast and actor [Charles Melton] will be stepping in, since Reggie will be playing a bigger role, something executive producer of the series, Roberto Aguirre-Sacasa explained at the show's Comic-Con panel, which J-14 was in the crowd of.
+His role has since been re-cast and actor Charles Melton will be stepping in, since Reggie will be playing a bigger role, something executive producer of the series, Roberto Aguirre-Sacasa explained at the show's Comic-Con panel, which J-14 was in the crowd of.

 "You know, when we were first casting Reggie for season one, it took us forever to find the guy who kind of embodied that, and that was Ross Butler.
 And then when Ross had to leave, we had to make a really tough decision.
 Do we retire the character, or do we try to replace this great actor?
 For me, and I think for the producers and for the cast, Reggie's such an important part of the show, and he's such a big element, he's Archie's kind of day-to-day rival, that I said, 'Listen, if we can find the right actor we'll do it, if we can't we'll retire Reggie,'" he explained.
-"And Charles was one of the first actors who came in, and he had it tough because since we had had everyone else cast, we made him read with K.J., we made him read with Cole, we made him read with Ashleigh for various reasons, because he has stories with all three of them.
+"And Charles was one of the first actors who came in, and he had it tough because since we had had everyone else cast, we made him read with KJ, we made him read with Cole, we made him read with Ashleigh for various reasons, because he has stories with all three of them.
 And the chemistry was kind of instantaneous."

 And in more casting news, Skeet Ulrich, who plays Jughead's dad FP Jones, will be promoted to a series regular instead of being a reoccurring character like he was in the first season.
-So that basically means for FP scenes will be coming your way, which means he might be released from jail and reunited with his son soon enough?
-We shall see.
-Those scenes between Juggie and his dad did always tear at our heartstrings, so shout-out to Cole for those performances.
+So that basically means more FP scenes and those moments between Juggy and his dad always tear at our heartstrings, so bring on all the feels.

-But there is a rather scary character who is coming.
+So while Sabrina is doing her own thing in Greendale, there is a rather scary character who is coming.
 Roberto took to Twitter to share a childhood drawing of Cheryl and Jason Blossom along with the mysterious Sugar Man.
 "Lock your doors, #Riverdale, the Sugar Man is coming…" he tweeted along with the photo.

 The most precious couple to come out of the show has been Jughead and Betty, together know as Bughead.
 They finally professed their love for each other out loud in the season finale, and of course, it brought on all the feels.